kubernetes/community/contributors/design-proposals/cpu-manager.md

     Kubelet restarts for any reason.
 * Read effective CPU assinments at runtime for alerting.
 This could be satisfied by the checkpointing requirement.
-* Configuration
-  * How does the CPU Manager coexist with existing kube-reserved settings?
-  * How does the CPU Manager coexist with related Linux kernel configuration (e.g. `isolcpus`.)
-The operator may want to specify a low-water-mark for the size of the shared cpuset.
-The operator may want to correlate exclusive cores with the isolated CPUs, in which case the strategy outlined above where allocations are taken directly from the shared pool is too simplistic.
-We could allow an explicit pool of cores that may be exclusively allocated and default this to the shared pool (leaving at least one core for the shared cpuset to be used for OS, infra and non-exclusive containers.

 ## Practical challenges